Skip to main content

 Downstream Peace River suspended sediments are expected to lessen.
 This would result in only small changes to the overall river, due to the large sediments coming from downstream tributaries.

-There will be increased suspended sediment levels during the beginning of reservoir filling, lasting several months as water picks up the sediment from previously dry land.
+Increased suspended sediment levels are expected to last several months from the start of reservoir filling as water picks up the sediment from previously dry land.
 During this time, we will monitor Peace River suspended sediment levels.

 Fish habitat and methylmercury levels